![]() |

 Capability Brown v Piet Oudolf

-Medieval Garden Mounts v Scampston’s modern mound
+Mounts v Scampston’s modern mound

 All-season Roman cucumbers v year-long glasshouse strawberries